 The Perception of Conflict

-With this final piece of the puzzle in place, this series on Conflict comes to a conclusion.
+With this final piece of the puzzle, this series on Conflict comes to an end.
 A comprehensive understanding of conflict and the throughlines that explore them met.
-Whether internal or external, state or process, every kind of inequity in the known Universe has its place within the world of story.
+Whether internal or external, state or process, every kind of inequity in the known Universe has its spot within the world of story.

 But that’s just it…

 These areas of conflict are not real.
 They’re not tangible.
-They don’t really exist as much as they represent our own perceptions of what we observe and sense.
+They don’t exist as much as they stand for our own perceptions of what we observe and sense.
 As Melanie Anne Phillips, co-creator of Dramatica, is always fond of quoting, “The energy that flows through a system tends to organize that system” (Buckminister Fuller)–meaning these areas of conflict are built by our own minds.
 Our personal operating systems call for conflict to fall down these lines.
-Thus, because we create these stories, it is only natural that they reflect our own internal thought processes.
+Because we create these stories, it is only natural that they reflect our own internal thought processes.

-Of course, if our minds evolve then this structural chart will have to transform accordingly.
-But for now, its accuracy remains unparalleled.
+If our minds evolve then this structural chart will have to transform as well.
+But for now, its accuracy stays unparalleled.

 The structural chart–these four Areas of Conflict and the Throughlines that attach to them–are not a “system” for creating Hollywood blockbusters.
 They are not templates or elaborate plotting machines.
 They are reflections of ourselves.
 It just so happens that those stories that reflect us the best often become the ones we honor the most–with ticket sales and gold statues.